 No additional configuration is required for this plugin.

 Adding an Item

 For guidance on using the PBCore metadata standard, please see the PBCore website.

 Once the plugin is installed, PBCore elements are available in their own tab when a user is either Adding or Editing an Item (on the same level as Item Type, File, Tags, and other metadata tabs).

 Users can complete as much or as little of the PBCore as they wish.
 If you input a 'Title' and a 'Creator' in the PBCore element set, those fields will overwrite any existing data in the DC metadata to facilitate browsing and sorting.
-(This will be particularly important to those using a media importer, such as the YouTube or Vimeo Importer, because those plugins any available metadata from the source site to the DC fields.)
+(This will be particularly important to those using a media importer, such as the YouTube Import and Vimeo Import plugins, because those plugins harvest any available metadata from the source site to the DC fields.)